putaojuice/tp/docs/UserGuide.md

         - Add task
         - Delete task
         - Update task
-        - Add a label to a task
         - View all tasks and their deadlines
     - Contact Management
         - Add contact
         - Delete contact
         - Update contact
         - View all contacts
-    - Reminder
-        - Remind the user of upcoming tasks
     - Exit the app
 - FAQ
 - CLI Summary